 Bandwidth is the data that gets passed to a viewer when they watch a video.
 So, every time someone presses play on your videos, data gets passed from our servers to their browsers, which is counted as bandwidth.

 But just pressing play isn’t the only way to use bandwidth.
-Other things count toward your monthly bandwidth usage too — like the player and thumbnail image loading, the video being loaded and played as your own internal views, and the video being downloaded.
+Other things count toward your monthly bandwidth usage too — like the player and thumbnail image loading, video thumbnails, the video being loaded and played as your own internal views, and the video being downloaded.

 When you upload a video to Wistia we create multiple derivatives to ensure the smoothest playback.
 We want your video to play in as many environments as possible — which is why we create not only HD files, but SD and Flash derivatives too.

 When your excited viewer presses play on your video inline (usually 640px - 960px wide), it is a waste of bandwidth to show them the HD file.
 At that size, the difference in picture is nearly imperceptible.
 HD files are also much much larger, which means the viewer can also have that stuttering playback experience.
 Major bummer!

 Instead, we have chosen smart standard definition defaults (what we call Smart Encoding) based on your video type (i.e. screencast, action, interview) and that is the version that is shown.

 Still confused?
 Have no fear, we made you a helpful video too.